-908.2.1 Upon receipt of a complaint, the RESNET Executive Director shall assign a case number and RESNET staff shall review the evidence submitted.
+- 909.2.1 RESNET has a tiered approach to investigation of complaints; RESNET makes an initial determination and all parties have the right to appeal the decision to the RESNET Ethics and Appeals Committee.
+Furthermore, a provider has the right to appeal any decision made by the Ethics and Appeals Committee to the RESNET Ethics Panel per section 910.2.3.
+Upon receipt of a complaint, RESNET shall assign a case number and RESNET staff shall review the evidence submitted.
 The Chair of the Ethics and Appeals Committee shall be informed.
-RESNET staff shall consider the documentation contained in 908.1 in making a decision whether to proceed or dismiss the complaint.

-908.2.2 In cases where RESNET staff finds the documentation submitted does not meet the minimum standards for an ethics or compliance complaint, the complaint may be dismissed.
-Both parties shall be notified of RESNET staff's finding by electronic mail.

-908.2.3 Upon a decision by RESNET staff that the complaint should proceed to the next step, the RESNET Executive Director shall send a copy of the complaint by electronic mail to the subject of the complaint immediately.
+RESNET staff shall consider the documentation contained in 909.1.3 in making a determination to proceed or dismiss the complaint. - 909.2.2 In cases where RESNET staff finds the documentation submitted does not meet the minimum standards for an ethics or compliance complaint, the complaint may be dismissed.
+Both parties shall be notified of RESNET staff's finding by electronic mail. - 909.2.3 Upon a decision by RESNET staff that the complaint should proceed to the next step, RESNET shall send a copy of the complaint by electronic mail to the subject of the complaint immediately.
 The respondent has 20 business days to submit a full and complete response to the complaint.
 All relevant information and documentation shall be included in the response.
-The response shall be in writing and sent to RESNET by electronic mail.

-908.2.4 Upon receipt of the response, the RESNET Executive Director shall immediately forward the response to the RESNET Ethics and Appeals Committee for consideration and action.
-Within thirty (30) business days of receiving the complaint, the Ethics and Appeals Committee shall take action on the complaint.
-The action may include, but is not limited to:

-908.2.4.1 Dismissal of complaint;
+The response shall be in writing and sent to RESNET by electronic mail. - 909.2.4 Upon receipt of the response, RESNET shall within thirty (30) business days of receiving the complaint, take action on the complaint.
+The action may include, but is not limited to: - 909.2.4.1 Dismissal of complaint; - 909.2.4.2 Require that steps be taken by the subject of the complaint to correct the problem; and/or - 909.2.4.3 Specify sanctions under Section 912 (Probation, Suspension and Revocation of Accreditation) of this chapter. - 909.2.5 All parties to the complaint shall be informed by electronic mail of the RESNET's action. - 909.2.6 Actions shall be subject to appeal in accordance with Section 913 of these Standards. - 909.2.7 All complaints, responses, and supporting documentation received by RESNET shall be handled in strict confidence by RESNET staff, the Ethics and Appeals Committee and the RESNET Appeals Panel.

+910 Probation, Suspension, and Revocation of Accreditation

+910.1 Notification.

+RESNET shall provide written notification to Providers of any decisions under this section.
+All notices shall be sent by certified mail, or other method which provides evidence of delivery.
+All notices shall clarify the procedures being followed, as stipulated in this Standard, and include, where applicable, a statement of the Provider's rights to appeal under Section 911 of this chapter.

+910.2 Probation

+If RESNET determines at any time that a Provider has failed to adhere to the accreditation requirements set forth in these Standards, RESNET shall notify the Provider of the specified deficiencies and shall require that specific corrective action, set forth in the notification, be taken within a specified time after the date set forth in such notification.
+A notice of probation may be appealed under Section 911 of this chapter.

+910.2.1 Types of probation: